-Simultaneous submissions are allowed, but you must withdraw your submission immediately if it is accepted elsewhere.
-If you withdraw a manuscript, your entry fee is not returned.
-You may submit more than one manuscript, but each manuscript submission requires a separate $25 entry fee.
+Submissions must be unpublished, original work.
+Simultaneous submissions are allowed, but you must withdraw your story immediately if it is accepted elsewhere.
+If you withdraw your submission, the entry fee is not returned.

 This contest abides by the Council of Literary Magazines & Presses code of ethics.
 Thank you for submitting!

 Stephen Graham Jones is the author of over twenty books, including Mongrels (William Morrow), After the People Lights Have Gone Off (Dark House Press), The Last Final Girl (Lazy Fascist Press), and Demon Theory (MacAdam/Cage).